 - Requires, under certain circumstances, the mandatory suspension or revocation of the firearms license of a person against whom an order of protection or a temporary order of protection has been issued; and

-- Requires that the division of state police recertify a gun license holder's license every five years (failure to recertify during this five year period equates to revocation of the license).
+- Requires that the division of state police recertify a gun license holder's license every THREE years (failure to recertify during this THREE year period equates to revocation of the license).

 This section of the bill would not preempt more restrictive local laws in place in New York City, Westchester, Nassau and Suffolk Counties.
 In addition, the electronic license and record database is designed to enable the more swift delivery of licenses to license holders and the speedy connection of license holders with disqualifying criteria.